Say ‘no’ to norovirus

-If there’s one good thing we can say about the COVID-19 pandemic, it is that COVID preventive measures led to very low numbers of influenza (flu) cases during the 2020-21 flu season.
-In fact, there were only 848 cases of the flu in San Diego County throughout the entire season, whereas the average number of cases in prior seasons before the pandemic was more than 11,000.
+If there’s one good thing we can say about the COVID-19 pandemic, it's that COVID preventive measures led to very low numbers of influenza (flu) cases during the 2020-21 flu season.
+In fact, there were only 848 cases of the flu in San Diego County throughout the entire season, whereas the average number of flu cases before the pandemic was more than 11,000 per season.

-However, most spread-prevention tactics have been lifted.
-More people have returned to pre-pandemic activities, such as travel, dining out, gatherings, and in-person work and school.
-And as a result, flu activity across the country has proven to be both higher and earlier in the season.
+However, people have returned to pre-pandemic activities — travel, dining out, gatherings, and in-person work and school — with gusto.
+Additionally, influenza vaccination rates are lower than they were in years prior.
+As a result, flu activity across the country has proven to be both higher and earlier in the season.

 So, what should you do if the flu gets you?
-According to Dr. Jyotu Sandhu, a family medicine doctor with Sharp Rees-Stealy Medical Group, the better question to ask is how can you best protect yourself from the flu before that happens?
+According to Dr. Jyotu Sandhu, a family medicine doctor with Sharp Rees-Stealy Medical Group, the better question to ask is about how you can best protect yourself from the flu before that happens.

 Why vaccination is vital